Functional Medicine For Migraine Healing

 Hormonal changes: Migraine is more prevalent in women when compared to men.
 A woman experiences hormonal changes during menstruation that can cause migraine attacks.
 This is also termed as a menstrual migraine during which the levels of both the female hormones like estrogen and progesterone fall down.

-Emotional triggers: It is one of the most common migraine triggers where conditions like depression, stress, anxiety, shock, and excitement can trigger a migraine headache by releasing chemicals in your brain that cause “fight or flight” response.
+Emotional triggers: It is one of the most common migraine triggers where conditions like depression, stress, anxiety, shock, and excitement can trigger a migraine headache by releasing chemicals in your brain that cause a “fight or flight” response.

-Melatonin imbalance – Melatonin is known to possess chronobiotic (biological clock), antioxidant, antihypertensive, anxiolytic, analgesic and a sedative effect.
+Melatonin imbalance – Melatonin is known to possess a chronobiotic (biological clock), antioxidant, antihypertensive, anxiolytic, analgesic and a sedative effect.
 The melatonin levels are found to be low in migraine suffering individuals

 Triggers in the diet: It has been known that certain food that contains tyramine can contribute to migraines which may include chocolate, cheese, citrus fruits, alcohol, and caffeine.
 Skipping your meals, Irregular mealtimes, low blood sugar, magnesium deficiency, vitamin B deficiency, dehydration and jet lag can also act as potential triggers in causing a migraine attack.